-Please read pages 7-8 of the 2018 Syllabus for a full listing of Honours Awards.
-There is a note at the top of page 7 describing general eligibility.
+Please see pages 10-11 of the 2022 Syllabus for a full listing of all Honours Awards, inlcuding a note about general eligibility for Awards.

 First Year of Study Award